matemagyari/principle/README.md

 `Missing dependency: PAYMENT---> CORE`

-## Third party Guard
+## Third-party Constraint

-This guard enables the developer to constrain access to third party libraries to designated parts of the code.
+This constraint enables the developer to constrain access to third party libraries to designated parts of the code.
 The developer can specify which libraries she allows access to in which layer.
 All the layers above the specified one can use those libraries of course, but nothing under it.
 The visual idea behind it is that your code is a castle with multiple circles of defending walls around it.
 You let foreign troops leaking into your territory only until certain walls.
 Different troops can have different privileges, one (org.yaml) can only set up his tent inside the outmost wall (Infrastructure), the other (org.apache.commons) is allowed to enter the inner sanctum (Domain).

 # How to use the plugin